 - A. Governing Body Bylaws.
 The Governing Body shall adopt written bylaws which shall be available to all members of the Governing Body.
 The bylaws shall ensure: - 1.
 Maintenance of proper standards of professional work in the hospital; - 2.
 The Medical Staff functions in conformity with reasonable standards of competency; - 3.
 The method of selecting members and officers with terms and responsibilities delineated; - 4.
 The selection of an Administrator or Chief Executive Officer with responsibilities for operation and maintenance of the facility delineated.
 In the absence of the Administrator, an alternate with authority to act shall be designated; - 5.
 Methods for establishing Governing Body committees with the duties of each committee delineated; - 6.
 Coordination of activities and general policies of the departments and special committees; - 7.
 Liaison between the Governing Body and Medical Staff with quarterly documentation; - 8.
 Quarterly Governing Body meetings with maintenance of minutes signed by an officer; - 9.
-Provision for formal approval of the organization, bylaws, rules and regulations of the Medical Staff and their services; - 10 Admission of patients by a physician, patient choice of physician and/or dentist and emergency care by a physician.
-All institutions governed by these standards shall arrange for one (l) or more persons duly licensed to practice medicine to be called in an emergency.
+Provision for formal approval of the organization, bylaws, rules and regulations of the Medical Staff and their services; - 10.
+Admission of patients by a physician patient choice of physician and/or dentist and emergency care by a physician.
+All institutions governed by these standards shall arrange for one or more persons duly licensed to practice medicine to be called in an emergency.
 All individuals, who are not hospital employees, who make entries into the medical record, shall be credentialed through the Medical Staff; - 11.
 A method of credentialing or appointing members to the Medical Staff and other authorized staff; - 12.
 Methods by which Quality Improvement (QI) is established; and - 13.
-Establishment of a quorum to be met in order to conduct business.

-- B. Governing Body Minutes.
+Establishment of a quorum to be met in order to conduct business. - B. Governing Body Minutes.
 The Governing Body minutes shall include at least the following information: - 1.
 Review, approval and revision of the Governing Body bylaws and the Medical Staff bylaws, Rules and Regulations; - 2.
-Election of officers, as indicated in the bylaws; - 3.
-Documentation that the liaison between the Governing Body and Medical Staff is maintained; - 4.
+Election of officers, as indicated in the bylaws;

+- 3. Documentation that the liaison between the Governing Body and Medical Staff is maintained; - 4.
 Appointment and reappointment of the Medical Staff and other authorized staff as indicated in the bylaws; - 5.
 Review and approval of the hospital's annual operating budget and capital expenditure plan; - 6.
 Review and approval of reports received from the Medical Staff and Administration; and - 7.
 Review and approval of the Quality Improvement plan of the facility, at least annually, also documentation of the quarterly Quality Improvement summaries.

 SECTION 6: MEDICAL STAFF.
-In institutions where two (2) or more physicians are allowed to practice there shall be an organized Medical Staff.
+All persons admitted and discharged to any institution governed by these standards shall be under the care of a person duly licensed to practice medicine in Arkansas (hereafter called physician.)
+In institutions where two or more physicians are allowed to practice there shall be an organized Medical Staff.
 Members of the staff shall be qualified legally and professionally for the positions to which they are appointed.
 Individuals who are not hospital employees, who work in the hospital shall be credentialed through the Medical Staff with approval from the Governing Body.
 (Refer to Section 36, Specialized Services: Emergency Services.)